Zyl27/Full-Stack-Web/README.md

 # ShowList

-ShowList is a full-stack web application for discovering limited-run shows and performances.
-This project was created to gain hands-on experience building and deploying a complete web application, with particular focus on: **backend development, database integration, authentication and authorization, data processing and validation, API integration, and cloud deployment**.
+ShowList is a web application that helps users discover limited-run shows and performances.
+Users can browse a collection of current and upcoming shows, view show information, and access the application’s features after signing in.

+The application supports user registration and login through email/password or Google authentication.
+Authenticated users can access protected features, while the contact form allows users to submit inquiries.

 The application is built with **Node.js and Express.js**, uses **Supabase for authentication and database services**, and is deployed on **Render**.